 After completing secondary school and returning to the States to live with James for a time, Eliza entered the Canadian Congregation de Notre Dame in 1874 (like her one older sister, Martha, had done temporarily in 1855).
-She took the name Sister Saint Mary Magdalen
+Eliza took the name Sister Saint Mary Magdalen.

 In 1895, she would be named Mother Superior of her convent in Quebec, later of the CND convent in Vermont (1903), then the one on Staten Island in the year of death (1919).

 "She helped to establish a college for her order, the Congregation de Notre Dame, on Staten Island, and, when the double liability of being racially mixed and female is taken into account, her accomplishments are as impressive as those of her brothers."